3D Viewers > Mol*

-The user interface is structured with the following components.
+The user interface is structured with three main components (See Figure 1).

 3D Canvas: This is the space where a PDB structure is displayed for manipulation in three dimensions (3D).
 It is located on the left side of the screen.